 How to prepare the creamy spinach:

-Chop onions and garlic, then fry them in a pan.
-Add spinach and let it cook for about 10 minutes.
+Chop onions and garlic.
+Heat oil in a pan and fry the onions and garlic.
+Once they are soft, add spinach and let everything cook for about 10 minutes.
 Eventually, you add cremosa.

 Done.
 Bon Appetit!

 Here you can watch my video of how to prepare the dish: